Healthcare in Madagascar: Maternal Health and trends in under-5 and infant mortality

 In 2022, the under-five mortality rate in Madagascar was 65.76 per 1000 live births.
 The under-5 mortality rate has steadily decreased over the past 20 years.
 In 2000, 2005, 2010, and 2015, the rates were 104.9, 84.3, 70.6, and 65.8 per 1000 live births.
 The neonatal mortality rate (per 1000 live births has also been on a steady decline.
 In 2022, the neonatal mortality rate was 24.
 In 2000, the neonatal mortality rate was 31.1 deaths per 1000 live births, and it consistently has been decreasing.
 Although it is higher than the world average, it is lower than the African average (24 deaths per 1000 live births).
 In 2022, the number of infant deaths was 40,388.
 The trend between 1994 and 2014 was a steady decline, however, Madagascar is now seeing a steady increase in the number of infant deaths.

 Malnutrition

 Madagascar has a malnutrition burden among its under-5 population.
 Numbers between June 2023 and April 2024 show that malnutrition among the group will increase.
 About 458,700 children under-5 will be likely to face acute malnutrition.
 Among the 458,700 children, 121,000 of them will experience Severe Acute malnutrition.
 338,000 of the under-5 population will experience Moderate Acute Malnutrition.

 The adult population in Madagascar also face a malnutrition burden.
-37.8% of Malagasy women of reproductive age have anaemia, and around 7.4% of adult Malagasy men suffers from diabetes while 5.4% of women suffers from diabetes.
+37.8% of Malagasy women of reproductive age have anaemia, and around 7.4% of adult Malagasy men have diabetes while 5.4% of women have diabetes.

 In rural areas of Madagascar, malnutrition poses a larger issue.
 A third of rural populations in Madagascar face food insecurity, mainly due to limited finances.
 However, organizations in Madagascar are currently trying to combat the number, including Scaling up Nutrition.